oxford-arc/arc-software-guide/docs/source/apps/arc_matlab_mps.rst

 from a GUI or command line MATLAB session running on one of the  `ARC Graphical (NX) nodes <https://arc-user-guide.readthedocs.io/en/latest/connecting-to-arc.html#accessing-the-graphical-nodes-via-a-web-browser>`_ or a session on an interactive node.
 You **must not** run MPS from a cluster login node.

-We have generated a basic cluster profile definition file for each cluster ARC and HTC.
+We have generated some basic cluster profile definition files for each cluster ARC and HTC, these act as a starting point for your own profiles which can support custom resource requirements.

 **Importing cluster profiles**